truera/trulens/docs/attribution_parameterization.md

 #### Case 6: Your baseline happens at a different layer than your sampling.

-**Use Case:** in NLP, baselines are tokens, but the interpolation is on the embedding layer
+**Use Case:** in NLP, baselines are tokens, but the interpolation is on the embedding layer.
-**Cuts needed:** Baseline different from DoI
+**Cuts needed:** Baseline different from DoI.
 **Model inputs** → InputCut
 **Baseline Cut** →  tokens, anchor:'out'
 **DoI/Attribution Cut** → embeddings, anchor:'out'